Actipro/WPF-Controls/Documentation/topics/syntaxeditor/term-definitions.md

 <td>Case Sensitivity</td>
 <td>

-Indicates how letter matching is performed when parsing, and is represented by the [CaseSensitivity](xref:ActiproSoftware.Text.CaseSensitivity) enumeration.
+Indicates how letter matching is performed when parsing and is represented by the [CaseSensitivity](xref:ActiproSoftware.Text.CaseSensitivity) enumeration.

 </td>
 </tr>